-The works lie on the 'Peebles, Galashiels and Hawick' groundwater (which is also a Drinking Water Protected Area), classified as 'Good'.
+The works lie on the 'Teviotdale Sand and Gravel' and 'Peebles, Hawick and Galashiels' groundwaters (which is groundwater not assigned to the Scotland River Basin District and therefore not a Drinking Water Protected Area), both of which have been classified as 'Good'.

-The works do not lie within a Nitrate Vulnerable Zone.
+The works do not lie within a Nitrate Vulnerable Nitrate Vulnerable Zone.